.comment-link {margin-left:.6em;}

 Put the oil in a wide pot over high heat.
 When oil warms up, sauté the chopped onion and garlic for a couple minutes.
 Then add the tomato paste and sauté for 2 minutes.
 Scrape the bottom of the pot with a spatula, so that the tomato paste releases its wonderful aromas and doesn't burn.

 Add the puréed tomatoes and peppers to the pot.
-Add the paprika and the oregano, then the water (or broth) into the mixture.
+Add the paprika, oregano and basil, then the water (or broth) into the mixture.
 Stir and season with salt and pepper, to taste.

 When the water starts to boil, lower the heat to very low and add the rice.
 Stir to combine it with the sauce.
 Place the lid on top of the pot.